Joaquín Ibáñez, 3rd Baron de Eroles: 1813

 In January 1813 Eroles was appointed, briefly, General in command of the 1st Army which repelled the French forces at Vallagona.

-In April, he crossed the Ebro at Almedias (3rd April) at the head of three hundred infantrymen and a hundred horse, defeating the French column that tried to prevent them.
+In April, he crossed the Ebro at Almedias (3 April) at the head of three hundred infantrymen and a hundred horse, defeating the French column that tried to prevent them.
 At Mora de Ebro, he captured the barge-pontoons over which the rest of his troops were able to cross and captured a French convoy.
 He then went on to surprise the French battery at La Ampolla (4–5 April) and the fort at Perelló (6 de abril).

 Eroles repelled an attack by the French garrison from Olot (18 de junio) and the next day destroyed a French column between Besalú y Olot (19 de junio) and went on to win the battle of Bañolas (22 June) against General Lamarque's superior forces.
 The following month, Eroles fought at La Salud (10 de julio).

 1814

 In February, he was able, thanks to an elaborate plan, to take Lérida (11th), Mequinenza (12th) and Monzón (13th), capturing their garrisons.

 On 14 March he fought at Granollers.

 On 24 March 1814, as second-in-command of the Spanish forces in Catalonia, Eroles accompanied his superior, the Capitán General of Catalonia, Francisco Copons y Navia, to the banks of the Fluviá to receive Fernando VII on his return to Spain from his captivity in France.
 The king himself, on that occasion, promoted Eroles to lieutenant general of Spain's Royal Armies.

-Shortly thereafter, he received a letter from the King ordering him to arrest Copons on criminal charges, which he did on the night of the 4-5 June 1814 and had him confined at Sigüenza.
+Shortly thereafter, he received a letter from the King ordering him to arrest Copons on criminal charges, which he did on the night of 4–5 June 1814 and had him confined at Sigüenza.